You and I Are Polar Opposites: Manga

 In June 2022, Shueisha began releasing the series in English on its Manga Plus website and app.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
+In October 2023, Viz Media announced that it licensed the series for English publication.

+Volumes

+Novel

+A novel written by Shunto Saiba, titled You and I Are Polar Opposites: Sunny & Rainy, was published in Japan on November 2, 2023.
+It chronicles the events of a single day from the perspectives of three groups.

+Anime

+An anime television series adaptation was announced on November 25, 2024.
+It will be produced by Lapin Track and directed by Takayoshi Nagatomo, with series composition handled by Teruko Utsumi, who will also serve as animation producer, characters designed by Mako Miyako, and music composed by Tofubeats.
+The series is set to premiere on January 11, 2026, on the Nichi-5 programming block on all JNN affiliates, including MBS and TBS.
+The ending theme song is "Pure" (ピュア, Pyua), performed by Pas Tasta featuring Eriko Hashimoto.
+Crunchyroll will stream the series.
+Medialink licensed the series in Greater China, South and Southeast Asia for streaming on the Ani-One Asia YouTube channel.

 Reception

 In 2022, You and I Are Polar Opposites was nominated in the Next Manga Awards in the Web Manga category, and ranked second out of 50 nominees.
 It ranked 34th on the 2022 "Book of the Year" list by Da Vinci magazine.
 The series ranked ninth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers, tying with Midori no Uta: Shūshū Gunfū.
-The series was nominated for the 16th Manga Taishō.
-It also ranked twelfth in the National Bookstore Employees Recommended Comics of 2023 list.
+The series ranked third in the 16th Manga Taishō, tying with Onna no Sono no Hoshi; it ranked seventh in the 17th edition in 2024.
+The series ranked twelfth in the National Bookstore Employees Recommended Comics of 2023 list; it was also ranked second in the 2024 list.
+The series ranked sixth in the 2023 Tsutaya Comic Award.
+The series, alongside The Strange House, won the Men's Comic Prize at NTT Solmare's "Minna ga Erabu!!
+Denshi Comic Taishō 2024" competition in 2024.

 Louis Kemner of Comic Book Resources positively compared the series to My Dress-Up Darling, noting the similarities in the lead characters' chemistry and the story's use of the "opposites attract" romantic paradigm.